 The use of real-world data (RWD), from sources such as electronic health records, genomic information (information about a patient's DNA) and patient-derived data via apps, on a vast scale, may help improve decisions and consequently populations’ health.

-In many countries, Health Technology Assessment processes and methodologies are not adapted to innovative therapies, creating patient access delays.
+In many countries, Health Technology Assessment processes and methodologies have a wide array of issues causing delays in patient access to innovative therapies.
+In a European context this is creating inequality in patient access.
 We need reforms in HTA methods to better reflect the value of these technologies.

 Read more about value-based healthcare Read more about how we work with patients